vedph/cadmus-chgc/README.md

 - `eid` is the entity ID (e.g. `n-abacuc`, etc.).
 - `annotation-id` is the annotation ID, as above.

-> ⚠️ `WHERE-FROM??` currently marks those template values which are not sure.
-For the moment I've just included `eid` here too.

 Also, I add a `source` attribute to each surface, zone, pb, and div elements, just to keep track of the original source of the data.
 You can get rid of it if you want.

-A sample output follows, from a couple of mock items where only the first one has two rectangular annotations:
+A sample output follows, from a couple of mock items with a few rectangular and circular annotations:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>